realh/roxterm/README.md

 This tool is only intended to be run once to import an existing translation into the po4a workflow.
 Work with the generated .po file from then on.
-All the translations will be labelled as "fuzzy" to ensure they are reviewed.
+All the translations will be labelled as "fuzzy" to ensure they are reviewed, and untranslated strings will contain English instead of being left blank in the po file.

 #### Creating a po file from scratch